nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Initialization
 ==============

-To use a defined Cloud API backend, a binding must be obtained using the Cloud API function :cpp:func:`cloud_get_binding` to which you can pass the name of the desired backend.
+To use a defined Cloud API backend, a binding must be obtained using the Cloud API function :c:func:`cloud_get_binding` to which you can pass the name of the desired backend.
 The nRF Cloud library defines the Cloud API backend as ``NRF_CLOUD`` via the :c:macro:`CLOUD_BACKEND_DEFINE` macro.

-The backend must be initialized using the :cpp:func:`cloud_init` function, with the binding, and a function pointer to user defined Cloud API event handler as parameters.
+The backend must be initialized using the :c:func:`cloud_init` function, with the binding, and a function pointer to user defined Cloud API event handler as parameters.
-If :cpp:func:`cloud_init` returns success, the backend is ready for use.
+If :c:func:`cloud_init` returns success, the backend is ready for use.
-The return values for a failure scenario of the :cpp:func:`cloud_init` function are described below for the nRF Cloud backend:
+The return values for a failure scenario of the :c:func:`cloud_init` function are described below for the nRF Cloud backend:

 *	-EACCES: invalid state; already initialized
 *	-EINVAL: invalid event handler provided